Why are hormonal drugs dangerous? What are progestin oral contraceptives? Do hormonal contraceptives affect the thyroid gland?

 Regulatory drugs

-Due to the peculiarities of the lifestyle of a modern woman, deteriorating nutrition and a polluted environment, many of the fair sex are faced with menstrual irregularities.
+Due to the lifestyle of a modern woman, deteriorating nutrition and a polluted environment, many representatives of the fair sex experience menstrual irregularities.
 This can affect not only the sexual sphere of the body, but also the general condition of the body.
-Hormonal disorders can lead to the development of breast cancer, as well as infertility.
+Hormonal imbalances can lead to the development of breast cancer, as well as infertility.
 The action of hormonal drugs can help solve problems.

-However, before admission, it is necessary to conduct examinations and tests.
+However, before taking it, examination and tests are necessary.
 First, a blood test is performed for certain substances.
 He will be able to identify either their excess.
-Such tests are quite expensive, but in order to solve problems, it is necessary to start treatment in a timely manner.
-After detecting a deficiency or excess of hormones, regulation of their content begins.
+Such tests are quite expensive, but to solve problems it is necessary to start treatment in a timely manner.
+After identifying a deficiency or excess of hormones, regulation of their content begins.
 For this, courses of injections or tablets are prescribed.
 Properly selected oral contraceptives will help normalize the cycle without harm to health.

-Any remedy containing hormones requires scrupulousness in determining the dosage, since it is quite simple to cross the line of the required dose.
+Any product containing hormones requires scrupulousness in determining the dosage, since it is quite easy to cross the line of the required dose.
 For example, exceeding the norm can lead to hair loss, swelling and pain in the mammary glands.

-Hormonal preparations can be made on the basis of hormones of natural origin or they are synthetically produced substances.
-With a course of hormonal therapy, it is aimed at normalizing the hormonal background and normalizing metabolic processes.
-Depending on the functional state of a particular gland, hormone therapy is conditionally divided into replacement, stimulating and blocking.
+Hormonal preparations can be made from naturally occurring hormones or they can be synthetically produced substances.
+The course of hormonal therapy is aimed at normalizing hormonal levels and normalizing metabolic processes.
+Depending on the functional state of a particular gland, hormone therapy is conventionally divided into replacement, stimulating and blocking.

 Negative effects of hormones